svetek/lava-ansible-deployment/cache/README.md

 ### Prepare VM on clean system

-If you plan deploy on clean Debian or Ubuntu without installed Docker engine, use prepare tag for install additional software:
+If you plan to deploy on a clean Debian or Ubuntu system without an installed Docker engine, use the `prepare` tag to install additional software:
 ```bash
 ansible-playbook main.yml --tags prepare
 ```